morgana-x/p5r.multiplayer/README.md

 # p5r.code.multiplayerclient
 ## Todo:
-+ Fix crashes when two players load into a battle at the same time in same field
++ Fix crashes when two players load into a battle at the same time in same field (Battles are not intended to be syncable areas)
 + Fix mod not realising npcs being cleaned up sometimes when field is not changed (EG: Traversing between Leblanc Attic and Cafe) resulting in disappearing player models until field id refresh for missing player
 + Fix player npcs not having Joker's full animation set, resulting in sometimes having an idle animation instead of jump, slide etc
 + Add connection menu